dsb-norge/terraform-azurerm-consumption-budget-monitoring/README.md

 # Terraform module for budget consumption monitoring in Azure

 Terraform module to create consumption budget with alerting in Azure.
+Module has following features:

+- Create consumption budget (in local currency).
+- Create alert rule on budget consumption threshold with email notification.
+- Create alert with email notification when budget consumption anomaly is detected.

 ## Usage